Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 In Stage 11, a surface load of 10 kPa is applied on the top surface of the embankment to represent the load applied by the traffic.

-You can check this by switching the workflow tab to the Load workflow tab Loads workflow tab, wherein the applied surface load will be automatically selected.
+You can check this by switching the workflow tab to the Load workflow tab Loads Workflow Tab, wherein the applied surface load will be automatically selected.

 2.2.3 Groundwater

-This section describes the ground water boundary condition applied to the model.
 Total Head of -12 m is applied on the left and right face of the soil foundation (represented by Intermediate Layer entities) while an unknown boundary condition is applied on the top surface.

-Model
+Model 1

-2. Selecting any combination of items
+2. Select any combination of items.

 3. Clicking the Add a New Selection Group icon under Selection tab.